criscaru/tradfri_dimmer/README.md

 Download the `remote_control` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to enable the `hacs` module.

 ## App configuration
+NOTE: this is my very first appdaemon app, buggy and simple, just to test.

 ### Basic configuration:
 The behaviour is as follows: